vupolcom/VU-Election-Study/docs/reports/SM-report-followers/SM-followers-dutch-candidates.md

 ## Who Has Gained the Most Followers Recently?

 We collected all the Facebook, Instagram, and Twitter messages sent by these party leaders in the last few months (stay tuned to our future analysis of these messages!).
 Every time we collected a Facebook and Instagram message, we got information about the number of followers of that candidate at the moment of sending the message, allowing us to track changes in followership in detail.
 Things are a little bit different with Twitter; instead, we collected the number of followers for all the accounts at 6 different points in time, ranging from Jan.
 21 to Feb.
 15. Here is what we learned about the amount of new followers these accounts have gained in the last couple of months.
+For the subsequent analysis, we go back to using Mark Rutte's Prime Minister accounts, as he has not been active on his personal accounts/pages.

 **Disclaimer (Feb.
-17, 2021)**: **[A]** In this section we are currently missing Facebook data for 3 candidates: Farid Azarkan (DENK), Esther Ouwehand (PvdD), and Sigird Kaag (D66); Instagram data for 2 candidates: Farid Azarkan (DENK), Liane den Haan (50PLUS); and Twitter data for 1 candidate: Mark Rutte (VVD).
-We are working on addressing the issue and on adding them to the analysis below. **[B]** For the figures below, we use the Prime Minister Facebook and Twitter accounts for Mark Rutte, as he has not been active on his personal accounts/pages.
+18, 2021)**: **[A]** In this section we are currently missing Facebook data for 3 candidates: Farid Azarkan (DENK), Esther Ouwehand (PvdD), and Sigird Kaag (D66); Instagram data for 2 candidates: Farid Azarkan (DENK), Liane den Haan (50PLUS).
+We are working on addressing the issue and on adding them to the analysis below.

 #### Facebook: Wopke Hoekstra (CDA) is late to the game but catching up quickly